junxit/us-congress-bills-115/bill.md

   - **(3)** is not eligible to participate in educational assistance under chapter 30, 31, 32, 33, 34, or 35 of title 38, United States Code, or chapter 1606 or 1607 of title 10, United States Code;
   - **(4)** has participated in the delivery of health care services or related medical services, including participation in military training relating to the identification, evaluation, treatment, and prevention of diseases and disorders; and
   - **(5)** does not have a degree of doctor of medicine, doctor of osteopathy, or doctor of dentistry.
-- **(c)** *Duration* The pilot program shall be carried out during the 5-year period beginning on the date that is 180 days after the date of the enactment of this Act.
+- **(c)** *Duration* The pilot program shall be carried out during the five-year period beginning on the date that is 180 days after the date of the enactment of this Act.
 - **(d)** *Selection*
   - **(1)** *In general* The Secretary shall select not less than 250 eligible individuals under subsection (b) to participate in the pilot program.
   - **(2)** *Priority for selection* In selecting individuals to participate in the pilot program under paragraph (1), the Secretary shall give priority to the following individuals: